40 Podcast Topic Ideas to Grow Your Podcast in 2024

 estimated monthly earnings of Chapo Trap House

-3. Product reviews
+3. Product Review Podcasts

 4. Listicles

-5. True crime
+5. True Crime Podcasts

 true crime

-6. Music
+6. Music Podcasts

-9. Pop culture
+9. Pop Culture Podcasts

 Instead of focusing only on books, music, or movies, you can make your main focus pop culture.
 This way, you can explore a bit of everything.
 However, this category is competitive and so you’ll need to find ways that you can set yourself apart from similar active podcasts.

-10. Digital marketing
+10. Digital Marketing Podcasts

-From branding to PR, there are many potential topics that you can explore.
-The secret is to ensure that you share many nuggets of practical tips that your listeners will be able to implement.
-You can look at the latest news and trends, interview experts, or review tools.
+You can look at the latest news and digital marketing trends, interview experts, or review tools.
 It’s virtually impossible to run out of different ideas for your episodes.
-You can specifically target influencers and business owners by offering to help them with building their brand.
+You can specifically target influencers and business owners by offering to help them with building their brands.

-11. Event planning
+11. Event Planning Podcasts

 If you’re an event planner, one way that you can indirectly promote your services is by starting a podcast.
 You can structure it like a course and over the span of a season you can guide your loyal listeners to the steps involved in planning an event.
 In addition to sharing tips, you can also include info about do’s and don’ts like how to deal with uninvited guests, how to serve alcohol, etc.

-12. Entrepreneurship
+12. Entrepreneurship Podcasts

 If you have some experience with starting a small business or side hustle, you can also create a podcast to share your knowledge and help others.
 You can, for instance, share stories based on your own personal experience.
 Though, remember to keep it valuable by including actionable strategies too.

-13. The freelance life
+13. The Freelance Life

 The Great Resignation (aka the Big Quit) is currently trending headlines.
 Yet, switching from full-time employment to freelancing is a big leap (of faith), even more so if you don’t have the faintest idea where to start.
 To help those interested in exploring this route, why not start a podcast that shares actionable advice?
 Perhaps invite freelancers who’ve been going solo for some time already to your show?

-14. Stock market
+14. Stock Market Podcasts

 If you’re interested in financials, you can help your listeners take stock of the stock market by providing daily updates.
 You’ll need to keep your finger on the pulse, but it can be very rewarding in more ways than one to you and your subscribers.